david598ball/BigLotsSurvey/README.md

 # BigLotsSurvey

 ## Description
-BigLotsSurvey is a user-friendly application designed to streamline expense management and receipt tracking.
+<a href="https://www.biglotssurvey.cc">BigLotsSurvey</a> is a user-friendly application designed to streamline expense management and receipt tracking.
 This project provides a robust platform for users to input, organize, and monitor their financial transactions.
 Developed with modern web technologies, it ensures high performance and an intuitive interface, making it accessible to users of all experience levels.

 ## Features
 - User-friendly expense tracking forms.